-Management has taken significant steps towards remediation of these material weaknesses in 2023 and has been implementing and continues to implement measures designed to ensure that control deficiencies contributing to the material weakness are remediated, such that these controls are designed, implemented, validated, and operating effectively.
+Management has taken significant steps towards remediation of these material weaknesses in 2023, including implementing measures designed address the control deficiencies.
+While progress has been made in designing and implementing these controls, testing and validating their effectiveness has yet to commence.
 The remediation actions include:

 - Management has documented a complete set of controls incorporating segregation of duties, separate individuals performing and reviewing controls, and proper authorization and segregation of duties around payments and expenditures in 2023.
-Management has implemented most of these controls in 2023 and will complete implementation in 2024. - Management has implemented corporate governance policies and charters that will further align the Company's governance procedures with the requirements noted in the Sarbanes-Oxley Act, including a Codes of Business Conduct and Ethics, which reflects the overall corporate principles, policies and values that provides overall guidance for our control procedures.
+While significant progress has been made in implementing most of these controls, the process is not yet complete.
+Management continues to work on finalizing the implementation and expects to complete it throughout 2025. - Management has implemented corporate governance policies and charters that will further align the Company's governance procedures with the requirements noted in the Sarbanes-Oxley Act, including a Codes of Business Conduct and Ethics, which reflects the overall corporate principles, policies and values that provides overall guidance for our control procedures.